securitybunker/databunker.org/content/doc/install/_index.md

 * When the container is stopped the **data will be lost**.
 * Not recommended for production.

+### So, how to get started?

-Run the service as follows:
+Run the service as following command:

 ```
-docker run -p 3000:3000 -d --rm --name dbunker \
+docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo
-  securitybunker/databunker demo
 ```

 Databunker service will listen for connections on port `3000`.

 `Note:` if the Docker container is stopped or killed the **data will be lost**.
-To prevent the system from losing data you will need to create a directory to be used for data storage and mount it inside the container and provide **DATABUNKER_MASTERKEY** that you can extract from server logs.
+To prevent the system from losing your data you will need to mount the **data** directory from your host machine inside ths databunker container and provide **DATABUNKER_MASTERKEY** that you can extract from docker logs.
 It is printed during service initialization.

 Run the following commands:

 ```
 mkdir ~/data